Mirror-Prismals/Mida/README.md

 My hope is that by sharing this language, more people start to get interested in teaching LLMs how to generate music purely from text.
 Please check out the Github repository if you're interested in learning more.
 Thank you!
 ## What The ^*~> Is Mida?
-Mida is a musical language designed to be a fully drop in replacement for MIDI, not a backend for it.
+Mida is a musical language designed to be a fully drop-in replacement for MIDI, not a backend for it.
 Unlike ABC notation, Mida supports drums, lyrics, and multitracked composition.
 Let's begin learning how to write Mida.

 ## Mida Basics: The Audicle